brendt/stitcher.io/src/content/blog/2020-01-10-preload-benchmark.md

 <hljs prop>get_declared_classes</hljs>();
 ```

 Next, I only preloaded these classes, 427 in total.
-Together with all their dependencies this makes for 643 classes and 1034 being preloaded, occupying about 11.76 MB of memory.
+Together with all their dependencies this makes for 643 classes and 1034 functions being preloaded, occupying about 11.76 MB of memory.

 These are the benchmark results for this setup: